Annapurna in the Monsoon Day 2: At the Brink of Fog and Cloud

 She was quietly hopeful, but acknowledged that the fog might obscure the peaks.
 We'll see.
 She would wake first and have a look herself, and then let me know if we would hike out.

 At last, at last, at last!

 Really?
 My exhausted brain hardly dared to think it.
-We finally reached the mythic haven of Ghorepani at last?
+Had we finally reached the mythic haven of Ghorepani at last?

 Hang on a sec.

-I was actually relieved and well, now that I knew I’d arrived.
-But I was determined that this feat be commemorated with a photo that represented how it felt inside to reach it.
+I was determined that this feat be commemorated with a photo that represented how it felt inside to reach it.
 I explained my companions the photo that I wanted them to take, and got in position.